learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/SQL-creating_database.md

 3. Use consistent naming conventions

-4. Avoid designing your schema in such a way that there are attributes that can be null.
+4. Construct your schema with the intention of minimizing the presence of nullable attributes.

 These are just some ideas and tips to create a basic schema.
 SQL is a very powerful languages, and you can do a lot more using it!